emuai-cl/NFT-frontend/Textos/faq.md

 ## How do I get an EMU?

 In order to buy an EMU, you need to set up a cryto wallet like metamask and get some ETH.
-Then you can go to yhe homepage [myemus.info] and choose how many you want to mint.
+Then you can go to the homepage [myemus.info] and choose how many you want to mint.
 Afer you mint them, they are yours.

 ## What space will I get on the Solar Car?